dr-farhan/dr-farhan.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a Computational Biologist with specialization in Genetics and Genomics, applying bioinformatics tools and multi-omics approaches for studying repetitive DNA elements in genomes in order to improve understanding of genome organization, evolution, and function.
+I am a computational biologist with specialization in genetics and genomics.
+My research focuses on applying bioinformatics tools to analyze genome sequencing data, inorder to understand the roles of non-coding genome elements, such as satellite DNA repeats and transposable elements.
 I am currently working as a postdoc research fellow at St Jude Children Research Hospital, to investigate repeats expression and regulation under the impact of epigenetic therapies in blood cancers.

 My academic career
 ======